 But thankfully, I have either accomplished a lot of those things already and realized they weren’t as much of a big deal as I thought they would be.
 Or I realized that most things, once achieved, lose their luster, and turn out to be nonsensical wishes anyways.

 I Wanted To Travel Forever And Always

 One of the goals that I had for the longest time was related to travel.
 I wanted to travel so badly.
 But not only that.
 I wanted to travel forever and always.
 I wanted to be a nomad.

 The universe is an ironic, sadistic master.
-She has a dire and dirty sense of humour.
+She has a dire and dirty sense of humor.
 I love her for that.
 She said to herself, “Hmm, this girl really wants to travel.
-Okay, let’s give her this wish and let’s see how she likes it.”
+Okay, let’s give her this wish, and let’s see how she likes it.”

 Well, there it is.

 Now, that I am done with my travel bug.
 Now that my wanderlust is done and over with.
 It feels like I will be traveling forever and always.
 And it’s not something I am looking forward to in high measure.